DamieFC/osdev-meaty-skeleton/README.md

-# osdev-meaty-skeleton
+# My epic OS
-The OSDev meaty skeleton
+Based on the OSDev meaty skeleton.